Kylie Jenner ‘KUWTK’ Spin-Off Show An Attempt To Break Away From Kardashians?

-Kylie Jenner has landed herself a Keeping Up With The Kardashians spin-off show.
+Kylie Jenner has landed herself a Keeping Up with the Kardashians spin-off show.
 Is this the reality star’s attempt at breaking away from the Kardashian family a bit?

 Insiders told Radar Online that Kylie Jenner is “so excited” that E! gave her a reality series of her own that will feature her “building her business and hiring people for her team.”